rasulkireev/django-saas-starter/README.md

 Then follow the generated project’s `README.md` for local development + deployment.

-Important: in generated projects, run `python manage.py makemigrations` (without app labels) before feature work so all app model changes are captured.
+Important: in generated projects, run `uv run python manage.py makemigrations` (without app labels) before feature work so all app model changes are captured.

 ## What you get (high level)